-- 1.Go to Security > Password Policy > Password Auditor. - 2.
-Double-click an extension of which you want to edit the user passwords. - 3.Under User Setting, change the passwords as required.
-For more information, see Configuring IP extensions. - 4.Click OK.
+- 1. Go to Security > Password Policy > Password Auditor. - 2.
+Double-click an extension of which you want to edit the user passwords. - 3.
+Under User Setting, change the passwords as required.
+For more information, see Configuring IP extensions on page 156. - 4.
+Click OK.